Showing posts with label History. Show all posts

 The visitor center contains three rooms with exhibits about Charles Pinckney, the history of the farm, and a little on the region.
 There is also a family accessible bathroom by the room that they show a film in.

 Mik wasn’t sure about doing the trail as it was hot and humid.
 Mom and him almost just stayed in the visitor center where the ranger had offered to put in the other films they had.
-Ultimately, Mik decided to go because it was a pretty short trail even though we couldn’t do it as a loop and had to it as two short there and back trails as the nature trail between the slave community and boardwalk is through the woods with tree roots and poison ivy to watch for, etc. (Ranger was very good at being able to describe the whole trail and accessibility.)
+Ultimately, Mik decided to go because it was a pretty short trail even though we couldn’t do it as a loop and had to do it as two short there and back trails as the nature trail between the slave community and boardwalk is through the woods with tree roots and poison ivy to watch for, etc. (Ranger was very good at being able to describe the whole trail and accessibility.)

 We did the part of the trail that went past the model rice trunk and to the boardwalk first.
 This path looks like wood chips, which maybe it is, but it is packed down and was pretty much the same as rolling on the sidewalk/paved paths.